 You may also like to read:

-- 13 Honest Reasons why you Should not Start a Blog
+- 13 Honest Reasons why you Should Not Start a Blog

-What Online Phishing Scams do?
+What Online Phishing Scams Do?

-Many people fall victim to email scams designed to steal log-in information for PayPal, eBay, online banking accounts, and more.
+Many people fall victim to email scams designed to steal login information for PayPal, eBay, online banking accounts, and more.
 Scammers send emails to every address they can obtain, so you may receive these even if you don't have an account with the targeted enterprise, site, or company.

 For example, e-mails supposedly from eBay claiming that the user's account will be suspended unless they click on the provided link and update the credit card information.

-How to Avoid Online Phishing Scams?
+My Story About Online Phishing Scams?

 Recently I received an email claiming to be from PayPal.
 It appears to be a receipt for an eBay purchase that I know nothing about.
 The subject line is “Receipt for Your Payment.”